Office of Child Care; Administration for Children and Families; HHS.

 Comments due within 30 days of publication.
 OMB is required to make a decision concerning the collection of information between 30 and 60 days after publication of this document in the Federal Register.
 Therefore, a comment is best assured of having its full effect if OMB receives it within 30 days of publication.

-Written comments and recommendations for the proposed information collection should be sent Start Printed Page 22853directly to the following: Office of Management and Budget, Paperwork Reduction Project, Email: OIRA_SUBMISSION@OMB.EOP.GOV, Attn: Desk Officer for the Administration for Children and Families.
+Written comments and recommendations for the proposed information collection should be sent directly to the following: Office of Management and Budget, Paperwork Reduction Project, Email: OIRA_SUBMISSION@OMB.EOP.GOV, Attn: Desk Officer for the Administration for Children and Families.

 Start Supplemental Information